Alejogb1/job-board/blog-data/haar-cascade-trainer-gui-usage-setup.md

 Now let's talk about the infamous text files that are used to feed `opencv_traincascade`.
 I see most people mess this up.
 The `bg.txt` file which lists all your negative images.
 One mistake I see so often is having absolute path which might work on your machine and then the code doesnt work on other systems.
 You just need to have the relative path.

-Okay here's a taste of what I'm talking about.
+ here's a taste of what I'm talking about.
 First the command to create samples with bounding boxes specified in an info.dat file :

 ```bash
 opencv_createsamples -img my_object.jpg -bg bg.txt -info info.dat -num 100 -maxxangle 0.5 -maxyangle 0.5 -maxzangle 0.5 -w 20 -h 20 -vec positives.vec